v5ma/selfawarenetworks/README.md

 Neo Mind Cycle, Artificial Neurology, Neural Array-Projection Tomography, Neural Oscillatory Tomography, are also terms that I invented, that I use, they are Trademarks that I created, and hold the Copyright to.

-This github is the foundation of The Self Aware Networks Institute.
-You are at The Self Aware Networks Institute's github page.
+This github is the foundation home page for the Self Aware Networks Institute for Sentient & Self Aware Neural Networks, Artificial Neurology, Brain Machine Interfaces, and Advanced Medical Research.

 The full institute will include 3D interactive models accessible via WebAR in both Augmented Reality & Virtual Reality.

 The Self Aware Networks Institute.
 Copyright.
 (2021) The Self Aware Networks Institute.
 TradeMark 2021.
 All Rights Reserved.
+The Self Aware Networks Institute for Sentient & Self Aware Neural Networks, Artificial Neurology, Brain Machine Interfaces, and Advanced Medical Research.
+Copyright & Trademark 2022

 I made this video as a sort of disclaimer about my notes https://youtu.be/zxsrHZeNgKQ I wanted to prepare people to realize that these notes are not the book and they need a lot of work but the some of the content in these published notes is intended to be the meat and bones of the finished book.